 Course language: Latvian

 The aim of the study course is to introduce students with the digital opportunities in linguistics in the digital humanities context.
-The information on the main fields of digital language technologies is analysed as well as the national language resources (including language corpora) and platforms for their use and analysis are examined, strengthening students’ skills in the use of digital tools and resources for language learning and research.
+The information on the main fields of digital language technologies is analyzed as well as the national language resources (including language corpora) and platforms for their use and analysis are examined, strengthening students’ skills in the use of digital tools and resources for language learning and research.

 Introduction to Applied Linguistics and Language Technologies (ValoB077)